jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 [1.10](#1.10) Understand and apply risk management concepts (OSG-9 Chpt 2)
 - 1.10.1 Privacy policy requirements
+  - **Risk Management**: process of identifying factors that could damage or disclose data, evaluating those factors in light of data value and countermeasure cost, and implementing cost-effective solutions for mitigating or reducing risk
   - **Threats**: any potential occurrence that many cause an undersirable or unwanted outome for a specific asset; they can be intentional or accidental; loosely think of a threat as a weapon that could cause harm to a target
   - **Vulnerability**: the weakness in an asset, or weakness (or absense) of a safeguard or countermeasure; a flaw, limitation, error, frailty, or susceptibility to harm
   - Threats and vulnerabilities are related: a threat is possible when a vulnerability is present